progrmoiz/awesome-usehooks/useTheme.md

 const [theme, toggleTheme] = useTheme(initialTheme: Theme): [Theme, () => void]
 ```

-This component will render a button that allows you to toggle between a light and a dark theme, and a paragraph that displays the current theme.
-The theme will be persisted in local storage using the theme key, so it will be remembered across page refreshes.
+The `initialTheme` argument should be a string with a value of either `'light'` or `'dark'`.

 ## License
 This project is licensed under the MIT License.

 ## Note
-The theme is persisted in local storage using the theme key.
+The theme is persisted in local storage using the `theme` key.
 If a theme is stored in local storage, it will be used as the initial theme when the hook is called.
-If no theme is stored in local storage, the provided initialTheme argument will be used as the initial theme.
+If no theme is stored in local storage, the provided `initialTheme` argument will be used as the initial theme.

 ## Code
 ```ts